Vegan Noodle Kugel

 This mildly sweet noodle pudding, made dairy-free, is a classic Jewish comfort food, and always welcome at celebrations such as the Jewish New Year (Rosh Hashanah) and Hanukkah.
 Adapted from Vegan Holiday Kitchen.
 Photos by Hannah Kaminsky.

-- 8 to 10 ounces ribbon-style noodles (see note)
+- 8 to 10 ounces ribbon-style noodles (see note below recipe box)

 - 8 ounces soft tofu